telefonicaid/iotagent-node-lib/doc/northboundinteractions.md

 The practical part of this document has the following requirements:

--   A Unix-line command line interpreter.
-All the workshop will take place in the command line, making use of different command-line tools to simulate the different interactions.
+-   A Unix-line command-line interpreter.
+All the workshop will take place in the command-line, making use of different command-line tools to simulate the different interactions.

 -   Curl command-line HTTP client should be installed.